sugaryourcoffee/monitoring/docs/ganglia.md

     tcp_accept_channel {
       port 8649
     }

+Note: All servers that belong to the same cluster have to use the same configuration as show above.
+That is the multicast IP address and the port.

 At this point we are done with *gmond* configuration.
 We can do additional configuration changes but to get monitoring running this is all we need.
 This